 -S

-from command.
-This means you need to authenticate yourself with your SSH pubkey, see following steps.
+from the command.
+This means you need to authenticate yourself with your SSH pubkey.
+See the following steps.

 - If you don't have a GPG key, remove